Tyranny on Two Fronts: The Baltic during World War II

 The 75th Anniversary of D-Day

-Aboard the Regent Seven Seas Navigator, guests will follow the path of Germany’s conquest of western Europe and the Allied efforts to wrest control back from the Nazis in a path of liberation.
+Aboard either the Regent Seven Seas Navigator or the Seabourn Ovation, guests will follow the path of Germany’s conquest of western Europe and the Allied efforts to wrest control back from the Nazis in a path of liberation.

 East Meets West: The Link-Up on the Elbe